Life of Jesus CHRIST

 9. He appeared to James.
 (1 Corinthians 15:7).

 10. He appeared to eleven disciples on a mountain in Galilee.
 (Matt.
-28:18-20).
+28:18-20).11.
+He walked with his disciples along the road to Bethany, on the Mount of Olives, and then ascended into Heaven.
+(Luke 24:50-53).

 12. He was seen by Paul on the road to Damascus.
 (Acts 9:3-6; 1 Corinthians 15:8).